Manufacturing Cold Calling

 Meeting with operations director, plant manager, and continuous-improvement lead

-Manufacturing campaigns are built around buying responsibility, not just job titles.
-The same account can require four calls to find the person who owns the operational pain and the person who controls the buying process.
+The same account can require multiple calls to find the person who owns the problem and the person who controls the buying process.

 Plant and operations